 Ordinarily, your personal information will only be available to NGSU employees.
 However, where necessary to assist members in specific cases, relevant extracts of that information may be shared with accredited Disciplinary Officers or elected Officials and Representatives.

-If you are an employee of Nationwide or a member of the Nationwide Pension Fund we may share certain information with the Society.
+If you are an employee of Nationwide or a member of the Nationwide Pension Fund we may share certain information with the Society or the Fund (as appropriate).

-• Collection of subscriptions: If you choose to pay your NGSU subscriptions by payroll deduction we will need to disclose your membership and employee number to Nationwide and share appropriate data for the purposes of collecting your subscriptions.
+• Collection of subscriptions: If you choose to pay your NGSU subscriptions by payroll deduction we will need to disclose your membership and employee number to Nationwide or the Fund, and share appropriate data for the purposes of collecting your subscriptions.
 If you prefer, you can pay your subscriptions directly to NGSU by Direct Debit.

 • Individual Representation: If you ask us to provide individual representation services we may discuss details of your circumstances with relevant Nationwide employees, subject to your consent.

 We will share your name and address with other organisations to assist with the provision of membership services, for example, to send you our member magazine, to seek to locate you if mail is returned as ‘No Trace’ and we have not been able to make contact with you, and to conduct an election or ballot in accordance with our statutory obligations.

 If we are supporting you in respect of an employment dispute and we determine the need to obtain legal advice, we will, with your consent, share your personal information with our appointed solicitors, for the purposes of obtaining advice and, where appropriate, representation relevant to the dispute.